 There is a wide range of products used for structural waterproofing.
-The typical range of barrier materials and cavity drain membranes is given in BS8102: 2009.
-For ease of understanding, this publication separates them into seven distinct categories according to product type, form and application as follows:
+The typical range of barrier materials is given in BS8102: 2022.
+For ease of understanding, this publication separates them into distinct categories according to product type, form and application as follows: